henriits/music-player/README.md

 -   Use the play/pause button to control playback.
 -   Adjust the volume using the volume slider or click the volume icon to mute/unmute.
 -   Add songs to your favorites by clicking the favorite button.
+-   Your favorites will be saved in local storage, ensuring they persist even after refreshing the page.
 -   Navigate through your favorites or the song list using the provided modal buttons.

 ## Folder Structure